Alpine3D 20241221.625fd38

 Runoff: simple bucket approach with PREVAH or sub-catchments sums

 Several options are available for collecting the melt water or precipitation running out of each pixel.
-The historical approach relies on the PREVAH hydrological modeling system ( D. Viviroli et al. "An introduction to the hydrological modelling system PREVAH and its pre-and post-processing-tools", Environmental Modelling & Software, 24.10, 2009, pp 1209-1222) to perform on-the-fly hydrological simulation.
+The historical approach relies on the PREVAH hydrological modeling system ( D. Viviroli et al. "An introduction to the hydrological modeling system PREVAH and its pre-and post-processing-tools", Environmental Modeling & Software, 24.10, 2009, pp 1209-1222) to perform on-the-fly hydrological simulation.
 Another approach consists of collecting the runoff sums for each sub-catchments defined by the user (M. Bavay, T. Grünewald, M. Lehning, "Response of snow cover and runoff to climate change in high Alpine catchments of Eastern Switzerland", Advances in Water Resources, 55, 2013, pp 4-16).
-Finally, it is also possible to output the hourly distributed runoff (ie the runoff for each pixel, once per hour) and process this runoff in an external model ( F. Comola et al. "Comparison of hydrologic response between a conceptual and a travel time distribution model for a snow-covered alpine catchment using Alpine3D", EGU General Assembly Conference Abstracts, Vol. 15, 2013; J. Magnusson et al. "Quantitative evaluation of different hydrological modelling approaches in a partly glacierized Swiss watershed", Hydrological Processes, 25.13, 2011, pp 2071-2084).
+Finally, it is also possible to output the hourly distributed runoff (ie the runoff for each pixel, once per hour) and process this runoff in an external model ( F. Comola et al. "Comparison of hydrologic response between a conceptual and a travel time distribution model for a snow-covered alpine catchment using Alpine3D", EGU General Assembly Conference Abstracts, Vol. 15, 2013; J. Magnusson et al. "Quantitative evaluation of different hydrological modeling approaches in a partly glacierized Swiss watershed", Hydrological Processes, 25.13, 2011, pp 2071-2084).
 This approach enables the external model to be calibrated without having to re-run Alpine3D.